1 What is Anthropology?

 Malinowski with Trobriand Islanders circa 1918 via London School of Economics

 Around the same time that Boas and his students were conducting fieldwork, Bronislaw Malinowski, a Polish-born anthropologist, gets stranded in the Trobriand Islands.
 Malinowski, who was attending the London School for Economics and studying ethnology, planned to visit the Islands for a short time and learn about the peoples living there.
 Then history intervened.
-Malinowski had to prolong his stay on the island as World War I broke out and Britain declared war with German, which had invaded Poland.
-Being a Polish citizen, he was unable to return to Britain.
+Malinowski had to prolong his stay on the island as World War I broke out and Britain declared war with the Austro-Hungarian Empire.
+As a subject of Austria-Hungary, Malinowski was at risk of internment, so was unable to return to Britain.
 Malinowski made lemonade out of the lemons he was handed, living, working, learning, and coming to respect and admire the Trobriand Islanders.
 He developed the concept of participant-observation, the hallmark of cultural anthropology, which involves living and working with while learning from the people you are studying, so as to be accepted by them and better understand their culture.
 Malinowski and Boas’ students used this method of data collection to write ethnographies, written observational science which provides an account of a particular culture, society, or community.

 As the discipline of anthropology grew in America from the creation of departments by Boas’ students, it was also influenced by social changes.
 The Civil Rights Movement, Women’s Rights Movement, American Indian Movement, Lesbian, Gay, Bisexual, and Transgender (LGBT) Rights Movement, as well as the Labor Rights Movement influenced the discipline, forcing anthropology to reckon with its past.
 These social changes brought more women and historically underrepresented groups into the academy, leading to new methods of inquiry and hearing from voices in field and in other cultures that had be overlooked and silenced by predominantly white, male, heterosexual scholars from the West.
 These changes ushered in the “Neoliberal Era I.”